zso3n3n/foundational-hc-ai-demo/README.md

-# Foudational Healthcare AI Models
+# Foundational Healthcare AI Models

 The Azure Model Catalog contains a collection of cutting-edge multimodal medical imaging foundation models developed in collaboration with partners like Providence and Paige.ai.
 These models enable healthcare organizations to integrate and analyze diverse data types — ranging from medical imaging to genomics and clinical records.
 By using these advanced models as a foundation, healthcare organizations can rapidly build, fine-tune and deploy AI solutions tailored to their specific needs, all while minimizing the extensive compute and data requirements typically associated with building multimodal models from scratch.